Get your garden ready for fall with these 10 easy steps. Preparing your garden for fall isn’t hard as long as you follow these easy tips.

 After your tools have been cleaned hang them up to keep them safe and your workshop tidy.

 Don’t forget to go through your garden and put away any temporary trellis, netting, tomato cages, and any other equipment that could be damaged by the winter snows or tripped on.

 Fall is the perfect time of year to make new garden beds for planting next spring!
 Our favorite method of gardening is inspired by the Back to Eden method.

 We lay down thick cardboard and if available 4 to 6 inches of compost topped with 4 inches or more of woodchip mulch.

 Letting this new garden sit over winter makes it just perfect to plant into by spring.
 If you don’t have access to that much compost you can skip it and just apply the mulch over the cardboard or newspaper.

 I know I said 10 tips but I just can’t leave this out it’s my favorite part!
-Now that your garden is all ready for fall, grab a blanket, a cup of coffee, or hot chocolate and curl up by the woodstove with your seed catalogs and dream about your garden all winter!
+Now that your garden is all ready for fall, grab a blanket, a cup of coffee, or hot chocolate curl up by the woodstove with your seed catalogs, and dream about your garden all winter!